Spain or Portugal? which Iberian country is the best destination?

 Which is the best country to visit?
 Portugal or Spain

-Guimarães Castle in Portugal
+Guimarães Castle in Portugal | Spain or Portugal

 Spain is also much more diverse than Portugal.
-In fact, there are several different cultures within Spain, with the Basque, Catalans, Galician and Andalucian being very different from each other, with different languages and even independentist movements.
+In fact, there are several different cultures within Spain, with the Basque, Catalans, Galician, and Andalucian being very different from each other, with different languages and even independentist movements.

 What is Spain famous for?

-In conclusion, both countries have very strong cultures, with plenty of peculiarities, festivities, music, dances, and arts for a tourist to explore.
+In conclusion, both countries have very strong cultures, with plenty of peculiarities, festivities, music, dances, and arts for tourists to explore.
 Like the landmarks and destinations, Portugal is very impressive in this, but Spain is even more!
-If Portugal had a huge influence in the world, Spain had even bigger!
-In fact, the thing with Spain is that you always get the feeling that you need to get back because you missed so much… no matter how long you stayed.
+If Portugal had a huge global influence, Spain had even bigger!

 Where to go in Spain and Portugal

-UNESCO world heritage site – Burgos cathedral in Spain
+UNESCO world heritage site – Burgos Cathedral in Spain

 Eco-friendliness in Spain and Portugal

 Both Portugal and Spain have been working towards being more environment-friendly.
-We have visited Spain many times, during the last 20, 25 years and we live in Portugal, and during this time it’s obvious that there have been huge improvements, but we find that streets are now much cleaner than they were, which is great to see.
-There’s also a big push towards recycling, though there’s a lot to be done.
-They have also been reducing air pollution and carbon emissions.
+We have visited Spain many times, during the last 20, 25 years and we live in Portugal, and during this time it’s evident that there have been massive improvements, but we find that streets are now much cleaner than they were, which is great to see.

 It’s rather difficult to separate the countries in this item, so we will give it a tie.

-The people of Portugal vs Spain
+The People of Portugal vs Spain

-All things considered, we think the Portuguese people really make a difference here, and Portugal takes this one.
+All things considered, we think the Portuguese people make a difference here, and Portugal takes this one.

 reasons to visit Portugal vs Spain